VLIDORT-QS Model

 Electromagnetic Scattering Models

 In 2011, a linearization of the NASA-GISS T-matrix scattering code was carried out.
 [Mie code was linearized independently in 2004].
 In 2012, two packages were prepared for public availability.
-These are the linearized Mie and T-matrix code packages; they are in Fortran 90 and are currently at Version 1.4.
+These are the linearized Mie and T-matrix code packages; they are both in Fortran 90 and are currently at Version 1.4.

-Both electromagnetic scattering packages will work in mono-disperse or poly-disperse mode; for the latter there are the usual choices of particle size distributions (PSDs): log-normal, standard and modified Gamma, power-law, etc. Both packages have a full bimodal aerosol capability.
-Aerosol optical property derivatives are available with respect to the real and imaginary parts of the refractive index, the non-spherical "deformation parameter" (T-matrix only, restricted to spheroids, cylinders and Chebyshev particles), and PSD parameters such as mode or effective radius.
+Both electromagnetic scattering packages will work in either mono-disperse or poly-disperse modes; for the latter there are the usual choices of particle size distributions (PSDs): log-normal, standard and modified Gamma, power-law, etc. Both packages have a full bimodal aerosol capability.
+Aerosol "microscopic" optical property derivatives are available with respect to the real and imaginary parts of the refractive index, the non-spherical "deformation parameter" (T-matrix only, restricted to spheroids, cylinders and Chebyshev particles), and PSD parameters such as mode or effective radius.

 Fast-PCA Model